WebOrigami/docs/src/content/pattern/sharing.md

 In addition to these commands, ori includes a number of other general-purpose commands for working with explorable graphs.

+## Pick a representation that works, change it later if necessary

+The explorable pattern in general, and the Graph Origami core library in particular, make it fairly easy to start on a development problem.
+You can pick a data representation that's good enough to get started, knowing that you have the flexibility to change that representation later.

+When working with explorable graphs, it's often useful to deliberately start with a simplified graph and change it later.
+For example:

+- You might write a quick function-based graph that generates a handful of sample objects your initial code can operate on.
+- As your code begins to function, you may need to provide a wider range of sample input than a function can easily express.
+At that point, you could swap in an object-based graph of sample data.
+- As your project continues to mature, you may need to incorporate data at larger scales, swapping in a graph of sample files.
+- Eventually, when your code is working against your sample data, you might swap in another graph that obtains the data from some official data source like a database or other network resource.
+You might retain any of the earlier function, object, or files-based graphs for testing purposes.

 ## Focus on your domain-specific problems

 This tutorial set out to tackle a simple problem: converting a tree of markdown content into a corresponding tree of HTML content.
 If you were to solve the same problem using the Graph Origami core library and the ori tool, you would have to very little code.